WildlifeConservationSocietyCI/muir_web/README.md

 using `union`); groups themselves are non-substitutable (multiplied together using `intersection`).

 ### strength and interaction
-The goal of the changes to the strength concept and the introduction of interaction type and separating is to clarify the logic in the database and allow for more generalized functions on the mapping end of the application.
+In the existing model (Mannahatta) relationship *strength* determines both the type of interaction (positive or negative), and the magnitude of the effect.
+The proposed changes to the strength concept and the introduction of a seperate property named *interaction* type, separates the logic of these two attibutes in the database and allows for more generalized functions on the mapping end of the application.

 #### strength
 Strength is a scalar value between 0 and 100 used to modify the influence of an object, and consequently the